bluestatedigital/consul-srv-updater/README.md

 aka "opinions"

-* Consul server node names must be resolvable DNS names
 * The servers' `serf_lan` port must be 8301; the port shown in the registered `consul` service is the server port, but that's not what agents use to join the cluster.
 Since the `serf_lan` port is not discoverable, it's hard-coded here.

-Per the spec, SRV targets must be A or AAAA records.
-Route53 doesn't bitch about CNAMEs, not sure how it'd feel about IP addresses.
-My environment uses resolvable FQDNs for Consul node names so that's what I'm going with.
-This tool may not be general-purpose enough for some (most? any?) people.
+Per the spec, SRV targets must be domain names.
+We use private IPs here to cope with environments where you can't use a single DNS record to resolve a public IP or private IP, depending on the lookup context - a la DNS in EC2.
+You'll have to deal with this in your tooling by watching out for trailing periods on A/AAAA records.
+We may or may not provide a flag in the future to toggle between the node (FQDN) and address (listening IP).

 ## building